-The credentials fallacy is a logical fallacy which occurs when someone dismisses an argument simply because they believe that the person who made that argument doesn’t have sufficient credentials in the field being discussed.
+The credentials fallacy is a logical fallacy that occurs when someone dismisses an argument by stating that whoever made it doesn’t have proper credentials, so their argument must be wrong or unimportant.

-This fallacy is frequently used in discussions on various topics, so it’s important to understand it.
-As such, in the following article you will learn more about the credentials fallacy, see some examples of its use, and understand what you can do in order to counter people who use it.
+The credentials fallacy is frequently used in discussions on various topics, so it’s important to understand it.
+As such, in the following article you will learn more about this fallacy, see some examples of its use, and understand how you can respond to people who use it.

 Examples of the credentials fallacy